syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Comments/Add-comment-to-Word-document).

-N> For more information on working with the comments using DocIO, you can refer to the online documentation link:[Working with Comments](/file-formats/docio/working-with-comments)
+N> For more information on working with the comments using DocIO, you can refer to the online documentation link: [Working with Comments](/file-formats/docio/working-with-comments)

 ### Document Protection